lavanyapc/visualos/README.md

 ---

-# Planned Modules

-## Process Synchronization

-- Producer-Consumer Problem
-- Dining Philosophers Problem
-- Readers-Writers Problem

-## Future Enhancements

-### Modules-Deadlock

-- Deadlock Detection
-- Banker's Algorithm

-### General Enhancements
-- Interactive algorithm comparison
-- Performance comparison across algorithms
-- Improved analytics dashboard
-- Save and share simulation configurations

----

-# Project Goal
+# Goal

-VisualOS aims to bridge the gap between Operating Systems theory and practical understanding by providing interactive, real-time simulations of fundamental algorithms.
-The project is designed as a learning platform for students to explore algorithm behavior, compare different approaches, and develop a deeper understanding of Operating Systems concepts through visualization.
+VisualOS aims to make Operating Systems concepts easier to understand through interactive simulations, animations, and real-time performance analysis.
+By turning six major areas of a typical Operating Systems course into interactive experiences, the platform enables learners to watch algorithms execute, step through each operation, experiment with different inputs, and gain a deeper understanding beyond traditional textbook learning.